Arithmetics in number systems with cubic base: Case with two negative conjugates

-As we can see, the ends of modificated representations for $k$ and $k+1$ have the same digits.
-By assumption, the representation for $x_k$ has the form given by the statement of lemma, thus the beginning and the end of the representation for $x_{k+1}$ have the desired form.
-During the proof of this lemma, we have also derived the middle part, which also satisfies our conditions, and the proof is completed. \end{proof}
+As we can see, the ends of the derived representations of $x_k+x_k$ and $x_{k+1}+x_{k+1}$ consist of the same sequence of digits.
+If we modify this representation of $x_k+x_k$ to get the form given in the statement of the lemma, we can also change the representation of $x_{k+1}+x_{k+1}$ in a similar way.
+Together with the first part of the proof, it implies that the beginnings and the ends of the representations of $x_k+x_k$ and $x_{k+1}+x_{k+1}$ are the same, only the middle parts differ.
+Nevertheless, in this proof, we have also derived how this middle part for $k+1$ look like and it agrees with the assertion of the lemma.